UNINETTSigma2/documentation/nird_service_platform/overview_nird_service_platform.md

 The login containers can be customised with tools specific to the project and powered with virtual CPUs, RAM and eventually GPUs.
 To get a dedicated virtual environment send a request to contact@sigma2.no

-### Kubernetes dashboard access
-In the kubernetes dashboard accessible at https://db.nird.sigma2.no, you can get an overview of running services connected to your NIRD project space.
-Here you can also find logs from the services that has been set up using NIRD Toolkit.

 ### Kubectl access
 Contact the NRIS support (support@nris.no) in case you need CLI access to the NIRD SP.
 This is mostly relevant for research groups that are already familiar with kubernetes.